History of Disney Channel: 2006–2014: Focus on original series and strong ratings

 In 2008, The Suite Life of Zack & Cody spin-off The Suite Life on Deck (which became the #1 series among children between ages of 6- and 12-years-old in 2008) premiered, along with two more music-based original made-for-TV movies: Camp Rock and The Cheetah Girls: One World.

 Capitalizing on the rising star status of the Jonas Brothers and Demi Lovato following Camp Rock, two series respectively starring both acts premiered in 2009: Jonas (which was renamed Jonas L.A. for its second season before being canceled) and Sonny with a Chance (Lovato also co-starred in the original movie Princess Protection Program, which premiered in June).
 The August debut of the original film Wizards of Waverly Place: The Movie became the highest-rated cable program of 2009 (excluding sporting events), premiering to 11.4 million viewers and ranking as the second highest-rated original movie premiere in Disney Channel's history, behind High School Musical 2.
 (A one-hour Wizards reunion special, Wizards Return: Alex vs. Alex would later premiere in March 2013.)
 The July 17 premiere of the Wizards/Suite Life on Deck/Hannah Montana crossover special Wizards on Deck with Hannah Montana also beat out its cable and broadcast competition that night with 9.1 million viewers (effectively making the Wizards and On Deck episodes featured in the special the highest-rated episodes of both series at that point).
+Disney Channel also began airing Have a Laugh! shorts as a way to introduce viewers to Disney's classic characters; the program was discontinued in 2013 in favor of the Mickey Mouse short series.

-In 2010, Good Luck Charlie debuted as Disney Channel's first original sitcom targeted at family audiences, while Fish Hooks and Shake It Up also made their debuts.
-That year also saw the premiere of Camp Rock 2: The Final Jam among the four original movies premiering that year, along with two made-for-TV movies that were co-produced with Canadian specialty channels (Harriet the Spy: Blog Wars, in conjunction with Movie Central and The Movie Network; and 16 Wishes, with Family Channel).
+On May 7, 2010, Disney Channel updated its on-air look and began using a modified version of the 2002 logo, which originally was introduced a month earlier in bumpers and promos for weekend evening programming.
+The Mickey Mouse head silhouette is inside a box resembling a smartphone application icon.
+The year saw the debuts of Good Luck Charlie, Fish Hooks, and Shake It Up.
 On November 19, 2010, Disney Channel began offering an alternate Spanish-language audio feed (carried either as a separate second audio program track or sold by cable and satellite providers in the form of a separate channel that is part of a Spanish-language programming package).
-Hannah Montana and The Suite Life on Deck both ended in 2011; Sonny with a Chance, meanwhile, was retooled for its third season as So Random! – focusing on the show within the show – after Demi Lovato decided not to return to the series to focus on her music career.
-Four other series (A.N.T.
-Farm, PrankStars, Jessie and Austin & Ally) also debuted that year, along with six made for-TV movies (most notably The Suite Life Movie, Lemonade Mouth and Phineas and Ferb the Movie: Across the 2nd Dimension).
-With the channel using the summer, winter and fall on-air appearances, it began to collaborate with Hallmark Cards to promote greeting cards of its original programming.